Page last updated: 07 September 2023

-Many managers will want to know when a DGW will first occur in FPL 2022/23.
-We try to shed some light on that below.
+Many managers will want to know when the DGWs will occur in FPL 2022/23, so we try to shed some light on that below.

-Naturally DGWs present a great opportunity to garner more points.
-It’s also important to know when these double gameweeks are coming ahead of time so you can prepare your team accordingly.
+Naturally, DGWs present a great opportunity to garner more points.
+It’s also important to know when these double gameweeks are coming ahead so you can prepare your team accordingly.

 The number of double gameweeks in a season depends on various factors.

 Confirmed Double Gameweek

 You can also find all confirmed DGW fixtures on our Fantasy Premier League fixture difficulty matrix page.

 Potential Double Gameweek

 Due to fixture schedules, it can often be determined ahead of time where double gameweeks will fall.

 GW34 and GW37, as it stands, look like the most likely double gameweek candidates.